 AWS Backup connects to VMware workloads using AWS Backup gateway, which you’ll deploy in your VMware environment.
 AWS Backup gateway discovers VMs through VMware vCenter Server, takes VM snapshots, and manages backup and restore data between AWS Backup and your VMware environment.
-You can use tags or VM Resource IDs or group assignment by VM folder or hypervisor to assign VMs to your backup policies, which centrally govern data protection of VMware VMs with supported AWS Backup services.
+You can use tags, VM Resource IDs, or group assignment by VM folder or hypervisor to assign VMs to your backup policies.
+These centrally govern data protection of VMware VMs with supported AWS Backup services.
 After completing these steps, AWS Backup starts backing up VMs securely into its storage vaults.
 You can view your VMware backups from AWS Backup and restore the backups on premises or in AWS as per your requirement.

 Q: Which VMware versions and features do you support using AWS Backup?

 AWS Backup supports VMware ESXi 6.7.X, and 7.0.X VMs running on NFS, VMFS, and VSAN datastores on premises, in VMware CloudTM on AWS, and on VMware CloudTM on AWS Outposts.
 And AWS Backup supports both SCSI Hot-Add and Network Block Device (NBD) transport modes for copying data from source virtual machines (VMs) to AWS.